LingSeanCoder/STAT3013.Q21_Group07/README.md

 ### NGBoost vs. GPR
 GPR shares NGBoost's probabilistic advantage but is computationally sensitive to kernel selection and does not scale as predictably.
 NGBoost provides a more deployment-stable uncertainty framework.

 **Summary:** NGBoost was selected for its combination of competitive predictive performance, full predictive distribution output (essential for the safety layer), and deployment stability.
-Selection was based on project benchmarking; exact benchmark metrics are documented in `NB03_NGBoost.ipynb` and `NB05_CatBoost_GPR.ipynb`.
+Exact benchmark metrics (RMSE, MAE, R²) are documented in `NB03_NGBoost.ipynb` and `NB05_CatBoost_GPR.ipynb`.

-> ⚠️ VERIFY FROM SOURCE: Exact benchmark metric values (RMSE, MAE, R²) should be confirmed against notebook outputs.

 ---